Mhowitt/Warbler-Project/README.md

 When you're ready, address the following user stories:

 1. As a user, I want to see my name, location, bio, and my header image on my profile page.
+1. As a user, I want to be able to edit my name, location, bio, and my header image on my profile edit page.
-1. As a user, I want to see the last 100 tweets **only from the users that I am following** rather than tweets from _all_ users.
+1. As a user, I want to see the last 100 tweets **only from the users that I am following, and myself** rather than tweets from _all_ users.
 1. As a user, I want to be able to "like" a warble.
 1. As a user, I want to be able to see how many warbles I "liked" on my profile page.
-1. (_Technical_) - The application has an [n + 1 query](https://www.rithmschool.com/courses/flask-fundamentals/database-performance) issue.
-Set `app.config['SQLALCHEMY_ECHO'] = True` and try to fix the issue.

-&nbsp;

-### Bonus

 1. (_Technical_) - Add tests.
 Test features such as login, making sure you cannot edit someone else profile, etc.  There is a sample test file [below](#appendix-test-example).
 You can also check out the [testing notes](https://github.com/rithmschool/python_curriculum/blob/master/Unit-02/08-testing_continued.md) in the python curriculum.
 To run the tests, `pip install green` then run `green` from the root of your project.

+&nbsp;

+### Bonus

 1. As a user, I should not have to refresh the page when I like a warble.
 1. As a user, I should not have to refresh the page when I change my bio or name in my profile.
+1. As a user, I should not have to go to a new page to compose a warble (think modals and AJAX here!)
+1. (_Technical_) - Look for opportunities to refactor!
+In the templates especially, there are opportunities to DRY up the code.
+1. (_Technical_) - The application has an [n + 1 query](https://www.rithmschool.com/courses/flask-fundamentals/database-performance) issue.
+Set `app.config['SQLALCHEMY_ECHO'] = True` and try to fix the issue.

 &nbsp;